yuexdang/DandJourney/README_EN.md

 In the absence of a better platform, this project will continue to be updated.

-Project is**open source**,and we all hope to work together to create a Bot that is convenient for everyday use.
-If non-project members use this project for **profit** or use it as a gimmick for **promotion**, my review is not favorable.
+The project is open source, the Bot is only made for the convenience of daily use.
+Non-project team members are not allowed to use the project for **profit** or **attract people's 'attention'**.

+**Statement**: This robot is for learning use only

 # List of features
 |  Function  | Brief Introduction | State |